 Second, you realise (also with some embarrassment) how little critical thought you may have applied to your consumption of media, which allows stereotypes to sneak into the subconscious.

-Third, some statements require a more nuanced analysis, encouraging you to see the grey areas between the black and white extremes produced by our desire to oversimplify and tendency to polarise.
+Third, some statements require a more refined analysis, encouraging you to see the grey areas between the black and white extremes produced by our desire to oversimplify and tendency to polarise.

 In that context, the exhibition throws up questions which might seem simple on the surface, but hide considerable nuance.